-Under CRR, the early redemption of the Subordinated Notes for tax reasons in the circumstances described in, and in accordance with, Condition 10(b) (Redemption for tax reasons) or following a change of the regulatory classification of the relevant Subordinated Notes in the circumstances described in, and in accordance with Condition 10(f) (Redemption of Subordinated Notes for regulatory reasons (Regulatory Call)) or in accordance with Condition 10(c) (Redemption at the option of the Issuer (Issuer Call)) is subject to the prior written approval of the Relevant Authority and in accordance with applicable laws and regulations, including Articles 77(b) and 78 of the CRD IV.
-The Relevant Authority would approve an early redemption of the Subordinated Notes if the conditions provided for by the applicable laws and regulations, including Articles 77(b) and 78 of the CRD IV, are met.
+Under CRR, the early redemption of the Subordinated Notes for tax reasons in the circumstances described in, and in accordance with, Condition 10(b) (Redemption for tax reasons) or following a change of the regulatory classification of the relevant Subordinated Notes in the circumstances described in, and in accordance with Condition 10(e) (Redemption of Subordinated Notes for regulatory reasons (Regulatory Call)) or in accordance with Condition 10(c) (Redemption at the option of the Issuer (Issuer Call)) is subject to the prior written approval of the Relevant Authority and in accordance with applicable laws and regulations, including Articles 77(b) and 78 of the CRD IV.
+The Relevant Authority would approve an early redemption of the Subordinated Notes if the conditions provided for by the applicable laws and regulations, including Articles 77(b) and 78 of the CRD IV, are met, see "Redemption at the option of the Issuer" below.